 However, new technological development is apparently totally absent.
 The most advanced technology has either been purchased from other species or retained from the pre-immortal civilisation.
 Which technology is acceptable and which is not is determined by the various official Councils.

 The cities of the Silent Ones are immense constructions, largely built out of artificial polymers or diamondoids.
 Many are mountain-like or pyramidal structures (some are monolithic blocks, others just wisps of crystal supported by nanotube fibers) with huge voids and galleries filled with garden-like vegetation far above the ground, huge mirrors and refractors.
 In sunlight, Silent One cities glitter like immense dreams.
 Each individual lives in a large complex based on its office, interlinked by hallways and maglev tubes; most of the city is empty or automated.

 A worrying fact is that the Silent Ones are stockpiling antimatter.
-Observers note the construction of new, huge orbital installations whose obvious use is antimatter production, and what seems to be dodecahedral storage systems in orbit around many of their planets.
+Observers note the construction of new, huge orbital installations around their sun whose obvious use is antimatter production, and what seems to be dodecahedral storage systems in orbit around many of their planets.
 It is uncertain why the Silent Ones are doing this, it might be just an autonomous system producing far in excess of demand, a deterrent to invasion or something more ominous.
-Since many observers regard them as downright insane, it is very worrying.
+Since many observers regard them as downright insane, it is a matter for some concern.

 First Contact - Text by Steve Bowers Strategies and policies for contact with alien life forms (xenobiota) and Xenosophonts (intelligent alien life).